 Time it Correctly

 If your company sells sporting goods, try making connections during Saturdays or Sundays when weekend warriors hit the gym.
 When a website that specspecializesMBA programs reviews, sends emails during the weekend their open rate is usually very low but Tuesday’s mailing is a huge success.
-Covcel knows the habits of its target group and you should know what your clients like too.
+Onsego (formerly named Covcel) knows the habits of its target group and you should know what your clients like too.

 It’s all a matter of targeting your message to your clients’ interests and their needs.
 Also, be sure to keep track of your click rates to ensure you are on the right track.
 Try experimenting with different times until you find one that suits you best.

 Use Multiple Platforms

 Email is a tried-and-true staple for making personal connections with clients, but you shouldn’t discount other methods of communication either.
 Consider using text messages, tweets, or social media in order to reach as many people as you can.

 One organization that does this extremely well is Maxwell Systems.
-As we can see on the “Resource” section, they have a plethora of content that is distributed with a multi-platform approach.
+As we can see in the “Resource” section, they have a plethora of content that is distributed with a multi-platform approach.
 It’s like going to Architecture School: a multi-platform approach is required to come up with and construct complex structures.

 At Maxwell Systems, they got that!
 Best of all, it’s completely automated with social network management.
 From eBooks and guides to brochures and demos, they’ve managed to integrate content and automation better than most organizations.